Local Invariant Structures in the Dynamics of Capillary Water Jet: Hyperbolic Invariant Submanifods

 \subsection{Decaying Solutions}

-Given the global existence result, namely Proposition~\ref{GWP_EQ}, for the extended system (\ref{EQ_Red_Ext}), our construction of stable manifold then resembles the proof of the classical stable manifold theorem, as sketched in Proposition~\ref{Stab_Mfd_Finite}.
+Given the global existence result, namely Proposition~\ref{GWP_EQ}, for the extended system (\ref{EQ_Red_Ext}), our construction of stable manifold then resembles the proof of the classical stable manifold theorem, as sketched in Theorem~\ref{Stab_Mfd_Finite}.

+We first state two auxiliary results that will be used repeatedly.
+The first one concerns $e^{tL(D_x)}\proj_{\low}$, true for either $\xR$ or $\xT$ but the proof is non-trivial only for $\xR$.